Tron0/AkladellWebsite/rules.md

 ## <span id="Age">Age</span>

-The starting age of your character is determined up to you.
 The table below determines the ability score bonuses or penalties your character is given based on life stage.

 The effects of aging below indicate the total amount of ability score changes given for each age.
-When age category is established, modifidy ability scores accordingly, making each change progressively from young adulthood, all aditions and subtractions being cumulative.
+When age category is established, modify ability scores accordingly, making each change progressively from young adulthood, all aditions and subtractions being cumulative.

 | **Result (1d100)** | **Age**     | **Strength** | **Dexterity** | **Constitution** | **Intelligence** | **Wisdom** | **Charisma** |
 |--------------------|-------------|--------------|---------------|------------------|------------------|------------|--------------|